Skullgirls: Reception

 Several reviewers praised the presentation and animation.
 Ryan Clements of IGN praised the graphics, claiming that the game created "some of the best hand-drawn character sprites ever used in gaming."
 Clements also gave the game an Editor's Choice award.
 John Learned of GamesRadar also praised the art style, stating that the art deco design gave playable characters and backgrounds added flair.
 However, some reviewers criticized the art style and overtly sexualized all-female cast, including accusations of sexism.
 Dan Ryckert of Game Informer stated that while Skullgirls was beautifully animated, some animations were "juvenile and unnecessary".
 Ryckert expressed disappointment with the artistic focus on "anatomy and fetishistic outfits."

 Reviewers also praised the gameplay and system mechanics.
 Maxwell McGee of GameSpot credited the ability to adjust team sizes, adding that the trade-off between strength and versatility helped to accommodate a wider skill range of players.
 Neidel Crisan of 1UP praised the tutorial system for teaching beginner players about the fundamentals of the fighting game genre.
-Daniel Maniago of G4 complimented the custom assists, anti-infinite system, and online play, praising Reverge Labs for utilizing feedback from the fighting game community during development.Skullgirls received its share of criticism.
+Daniel Maniago of G4 complimented the custom assists, anti-infinite system, and online play, praising Reverge Labs for utilizing feedback from the fighting game community during development.

+Skullgirls received its share of criticism.
 IGN's Ryan Clements criticized the small selection of gameplay modes, missing character move lists, and overly aggressive AI.
 GameTrailers criticized the limited roster size, stating that the tag-based battling felt underdeveloped as a result.
 Simon Parkin of Eurogamer pointed out the lack of online features, such as a spectator mode, replays, and endless lobbies.
 Jordan Mallory of Joystiq reprimanded the game for its "goofy and immature" premise, sexualized art style, and unoriginal character movesets.
-Mallory concluded that the series would have been better off spending another year in development.Skullgirls received Best Fighting Game nominations from IGN, 1UP, and the Official E3 Game Critics Awards.
+Mallory concluded that the series would have been better off spending another year in development.

+Skullgirls received Best Fighting Game nominations from IGN, 1UP, and the Official E3 Game Critics Awards.
 The game was nominated for 2012 Best Animated Video Game at the 40th Annual Annie Awards.
 Skullgirls was also recognized in the 2013 Guinness World Records Gamer's Edition for the most frames of animation per character, reaching 11,515 total frames for its initial eight characters and averaging 1,439 frames per fighter.
-In 2017, Skullgirls 2nd Encore was listed in Game Informer's list of "The 10 Most Underrated Games Of This Generation".
+In 2017, Skullgirls 2nd Encore was listed in Game Informers list of "The 10 Most Underrated Games Of This Generation".